joostiphone/Credits/README.md

 If applicable to a build/EFI, ALL credits regarding the files go to the people who own/maintain/participate the following files / initiatives:

 # Apple
-For their macOS available via the AppStore and selling me all Apple Hardware :-)
+For their macOS availability via the AppStore and for spending my money on Apple Hardware :-)

 # Dortania OpenCore Guide:
 For the extensive knowledge and documentation.